kim-jenny5/token-swap/README.md

 If this were a real production project, features I'd consider adding include:

+- **Security**: move API key server-side
-- **Accessibility**: Add proper ARIA attributes, keyboard navigation support, and screen reader optimizations to make the interface usable for all users.
+- **Accessibility**: add proper ARIA attributes, keyboard navigation support, and screen reader optimizations to make the interface usable for all users.
-- **Enhanced error handling & loading states**: While basic error handling is already implemented, I’d extend it to display user-friendly error messages and visual loading indicators, especially when token data takes longer to fetch.
+- **Enhanced error handling & loading states**: while basic error handling is already implemented, I’d extend it to display user-friendly error messages and visual loading indicators, especially when token data takes longer to fetch.
-- **Responsive refinements**: Further optimize the layout for smaller viewports and touch interactions.
+- **Responsive refinements**: further optimize the layout for smaller viewports and touch interactions.
-- **Unit tests**: Add tests for core logic like token switching, dropdown selection, and USD-to-token conversions.
+- **Unit tests**: add tests for core logic like token switching, dropdown selection, and USD-to-token conversions.
-- **Live swapping**: Integrate actual swap functionality instead of static conversions, so the UI reflects real transactions.
+- **Live swapping**: integrate actual swap functionality instead of static conversions, so the UI reflects real transactions.
-- **Animations & polish**: Smooth transitions when switching tokens or updating values to improve perceived performance and user delight.
+- **Animations & polish**: smooth transitions when switching tokens or updating values to improve perceived performance and user delight.